All guides

 UX Research 101: Guide to Surveys

-Launch in-product surveys with Hubble
+Launch smarter surveys with Hubble

-What are UX research surveys?
+What are UX surveys?

-Surveys are structured data collection instruments used in UX research to gather feedback, opinions, and preferences from a sample of users.
-Usually, survey participants are presented with a series of questions designed to collect specific responses related to their experiences with a product or service.
-There are various ways of distributing surveys including online forms, emails, in-app and product prompts, or paper-based questionnaires.
-One of the most powerful advantages of surveys is that they offer quantitative data that complements qualitative research methods such as interviews and usability testing.
+Surveys are structured data collection instruments used in product research to gather feedback, and preferences from a sample of users.
+Usually, survey respondents are presented with a series of questions designed to collect specific responses related to their experiences with a product or service.

 🖌️ Quick Tip